IT Security: Basic Steps for Better Protection

 With all the threats that stand to create problems for businesses today, it can be surprising to hear that some of the most common security risks result directly from your staff and their exposure to technology.
-Less surprising to hear; that security issues often interrupt the operations of your business and incur significant financial costs.
+Less surprising to hear; is that security issues often interrupt the operations of your business and incur significant financial costs.

 Here are a few steps that you can take to help your staff to better adhere to IT security best practices.